 If you are unsure if you are eligible for this service, please contact one of our advocates listed on our online directory.

 To find a Social Security advocate who can help, visit our Social Security Advocacy online directory or visit the Disability HUB MN Social Security site or call Disability Hub MN at 1-866-333-2466.

 Supplemental Security Income (SSI) and Social Security Disability Income (SSDI) are federal disability benefits that provide income to people who cannot keep a job because of a disability.
 Benefits can be a critical step toward ending homelessness and promoting recovery.

-Supplemental Security Income provides a monthly cash benefit for people who are unable to work.
-Recipients of SSI have:
+Supplemental Security Income (SSI) provides a monthly cash benefit to children and adults who are disabled with limited income and resources.

 If you qualify for SSI, you may also qualify for Medical Assistance, Minnesota Supplemental Aid and Supplemental Nutrition Assistance Program (SNAP).